 Who’s ready for the creamiest dairy-free ice cream recipe ever?!

+It’s right here.
 Peanut Butter Chocolate Ice Cream.

-this was the exact texture of normal dairy ice cream.
+This dairy-free ice cream flavor comes out the exact texture of normal dairy ice cream.

 Smooth and easy to serve on a cone,

 Now in this recipe, there’s an option to add frozen peanut butter and/or chocolate chips.

 But honestly, my whole family loves this ice cream even without the chunks of peanut butter and chocolate.

 For an easy medium, simply top with dairy-free chocolate chips when serving.
 Easy peasy.

 To whip up dairy-free ice cream anytime we want it,

 I use my gel ice cream machine (affiliate), highly recommend for milk allergy families!